 - The purpose of a trip will be determined by the Board, the requests from the committee in Guatemala with Canada, long term planning by the Board and available funds.

-- Trip planning will be started at least six months prior to departure and will follow timelines approved by the Board.
+- Trip planning starts several months prior to departure and follows timelines approved by the Board.

 - Trips will be planned and implemented in a manner that has a positive impact on the environment, community relations, and societal attitudes.